cubix92/github-comparison/README.md

 This is a simple web application using Zend Framework 3 whose purpose is to compare any two repositories fetching from GitHub.
 It takes links or names of any two public GitHub repositories and return the basics statistics of these repositories together with their comparison.
-For this reason added a simple formula calculating scoring of each repository:
+For this reason added a simple formula calculating scoring of each repository.

+Below I present the mentioned formula:

 ```bash
 scores = stars + forks + watchers + closed pull requests - open pull requests